JonLatane/jonline/README.md

 # Jonline
 Jonline is an open-source server+client for maintaining a small-ish (up to millions, but maybe not hundreds of millions of users), localized social network, letting anyone else set up their own private network, and making it easy to federate lots of Jonline instances and profiles together.
 What is federation in software?
 The tl;dr is that you can think of Jonline as social media meets the email server model (I use Gmail, you use your ISP's email, we can still talk to each other), with a bit of the ListServ model too (it's *very* easy to set up a neighborhood Jonline instance, Posts function effectively identically to ListServ messages, and Events are basically just a nice extra feature ListServ doesn't have).

 A core goal is to make Jonline dogshit easy (🐕💩EZ) for anyone else to deploy to any Kubernetes provider of their choosing (and to fork and modify).
 It's also (optimistically) simple and straightforward enough to serve as a starter for many projects, so long as they retain the [GPLv3 license Jonline is released under](https://github.com/JonLatane/jonline/blob/main/LICENSE.md).
 All you need is a Kubernetes (k8s) cluster, `git`, `kubectl`, `make`, and a few minutes to get the [prebuilt image](https://hub.docker.com/repository/docker/jonlatane/jonline) up and running.
+(Validation steps also require `grpcurl`, which should be easy to install via Homebrew, apt, etc.)

 Why this goal for this project?
-See [Scaling Social Software via Federation](#scaling-social-software-via-federation).
+The tl;dr is that it keeps our social media data decentralized and in the hands of people we at least kinda trust.
+See [Scaling Social Software via Federation](#scaling-social-software-via-federation) for more rants tho.

 ### Quick deploy to your own cluster
 If you have `kubectl` and `make`, you can be setup in a few minutes.
 (If you're looking for a quick, fairly priced, scalable Kubernetes host, [I recommend DigitalOcean](https://m.do.co/c/1eaa3f9e536c).)
 To first setup an *unsecured instance* where *passwords and auth tokens **will be sent in plain text**,* first clone this repo: